telerik/fiddler-everywhere-docs/introduction.md

 #### Trial version

-To try Fiddler Everywhere PRO for FREE for 30 days, press the **Try PRO** button and press **Start Trial**.
+To try Fiddler Everywhere PRO for FREE for 30 days, press the **Upgrade** button and press **TRY PRO FOR 30 DAYS**.
 An **Upgrade Successful** prompt window confirms your trial subscriptions.
 The trial activation does not require a credit card or any other additional information.

 #### Fiddler Everywhere PRO Dashboard